marcogambarini/cylDiff/README.md

 Tips:
 - check if your resolution/wavelength combination is prone to aliasing (you will be alerted if it is);
 - check from figures (1), (2) that the incident plane wave decomposition in terms of Bessel function converges in the domain of interest (increase the number of terms if it does not).
-More terms are needed for short waves relative to the domain;
+More terms are needed for short waves relative to the domain.
-- for long waves, too many terms in the series lead to NaN in the solution.
-Reduce the number of terms if this happens.

 The main script is exact_sol_cylinder_cartesian.m